Your expert guide to exploring San Sebastián with kids

 Take a boat ride across La Concha Bay to check out the tiny Isla Santa Clara – in the warmer months, people love to jump from the island’s walls into the sea.
 There are no facilities here so if you plan on making use of the picnic benches, best bring your own food.

-Book boat to island now
+Book your boat to island now

 Monte Urgull